grahlie/grunt-wordpress-starter/README.md

 When running your website in production you need to create a copy of your config file named `config.prod.json` and run ./run.sh production

-## _s
-I dont take any credit for this starter theme instead visit http://underscores.me for more information.

 ## WordPress
 Have my own created framework and settings page for this theme installed and other special feature that is pretty standard for starting your WordPress web.
+Started out with _s so the base of the theme is built on top of that, I dont take any credit for this starter theme instead visit http://underscores.me for more information.